robotology/natural-speech/icubrec/README.md

 used to trained models on different datasets, our ultimate goal is to provide tools to perform speech recognition on the iCub plateform.

+A good starting point is [this demo](DEMO.md) of offline decoding with a pretrained model.
+A tutorial explaining the full pipeline to train an ASR system on WSJ is available in [this tutorial](TUTORIAL.md).

 ## Code organization

 The code is organized in several subfolders as follows: